paulsmith/pbimg/README.md

-# impaste - Clipboard image saver
+# pbimg - Clipboard image saver

 A command-line application for macOS that saves the clipboard image to a file or outputs the raw bytes to stdout.